-This month’s spotlight looks an item, not in the museum, but rather on it.
+This item is not in the museum, but rather on it.
 When walking past the museum, many may have noticed a ship perched upon the roof.
 That ship is in fact a weathervane.

 The weathervane came from the roof of the “Old Ship” warehouse in Double Street.
 It is shown on a view of the warehouses in Double Street which was painted by Hilkiah Burgess in 1827.